brewski82/pghops/README.md

   file names.
 * **Executes scripts with psql:** pghops uses psql to execute all sql, leveraging the extensive functionality of the PostgreSQL client.
-Use any psql command.
+Use any psql command in your scripts.
-* **All or nothing migrations:** Wrap your entire migration in a single transaction or each migration script in a transaction if you prefer.
+* **All or nothing migrations:** Wrap your entire migration in a single transaction or each migration script in its own transaction.
-* **All sql commands saved to version table** pghops saves all sql executed during migrations to it version table.
+* **All sql commands saved to version table** pghops saves all sql executed during migrations to its version table.
+Make the auditors happy!

 ## Usage Overview